ABOUT CHOCOLATE MOOSE MEDIA

 • Creator and Director of two videos on Ebola containment and prevention (for Central Africa)

-• Creator and Director of two videos on the dangers of asbestos
+• Creator and Director of two videos on the dangers of asbestos and eradication of asbestos

 • Creator and Director of two videos on violence and discrimination faced by teen-aged refugees in Ecuador